mkalme/iekava.lv/domain/useful_commands.md

     "u"."Username",
     "r"."Name";

-# List users with a given scope
+# Database: list users with a given scope
 SELECT
     "u"."Username" AS "username"
 FROM